day8/re-com/README.md

 This is compounded by the viral nature of flexbox.
 It's reach tends to spread.

-## The Missing Widgets
+## The Missing Parts

 * tree  (not hard but haven't needed one yet)
 * a grid.
 HTML is good at small grids, so no problem there.
 But when the number of rows gets huge, you need a widget that does virtual rows.
 Otherwise there's just too many DOM nodes
+* Add a timed alert box which appears for a set period of time.
+This would probably be absolutely positioned over the UI and then fade away after the set time expires.
-* drag and drop
+* drag and drop   (we have somewhat sorted this).
 * animations / transitions.
 We have ideas.
 They seem clunky.
 * Focus management - When the user presses tab, to which field does focus move.
 Just using the
 * A testing story.

-## The Intended Architecture
+## Future

-## One Of These Days

-Eventually:
+Todos:

 * Use GSS for layout.
 Instead of flexbox.
 Performance problems apparently.

 ## Component Suggestions

-* Add a timed alert box which appears for a set period of time.
-This would probably be absolutely positioned over the UI and then fade away after the set time expires.

 ## RFP background

 https://gist.github.com/staltz/868e7e9bc2a7b8c1f754/
 http://elm-lang.org/learn/What-is-FRP.elm